-Since 2005 Fight Cancer Foundation and Footy Colours Day has helped young learners continue with their education while they receive treatment for cancer.
+Since 2005, Fight Cancer Foundation has used funds raised through Footy Colours Day to help young learners continue with their education while they receive treatment for cancer.

 Each year hundreds of thousands of Australians stand shoulder to shoulder to unite in the fight against cancer by wearing their team's colours with pride throughout September at their school, workplace or club.